OpenModelica/OMSysIdent/docs/UsersGuide/source/introduction.rst

 Introduction
 ============

-An external API is available for use from other tools and scripting languages such as :ref:`Python <omsi-python>` and :ref:`OutdatedLua <omsi-lua>`.
+An C API is available for use from other tools and scripting languages such as :ref:`Python <omsi-python>`.